Greece's Next Top Model season 3

 The three season of Greece's Next Top Model (abbreviated as GNTMgr, also known as Greece's Next Top Model: Boys & Girls) premiered on September 7, 2020 on Star Channel.
 For the first time in Greece's Next Top Model, boys can also participate.

 Vicky Kaya, Angelos Bratis & Dimitris Skoulos returned as judges, while Genevieve Majari replaced Iliana Papageorgiou as a judge, but she remained as an art director.
 Also, George Karavas replaced Elena Christopoulou as models' mentor.

 The prizes for this season included a two-year modelling contract with Elite Model Management in London, a jewelry set from House of Jewels, a Mitsubishi Space Star and a cash prize of €50,000.

 Approximately 10,000 boys & girls applied for the show.
 Ten girls and also ten boys were chosen to enter into the models' house.

 Unlike last year, there isn't any international destination due to COVID-19 pandemic.

 The winner of the competition was 20-year-old Iraklis "Hercules" Chuzhinov.
 He was the show's first and only male winner.
+He is also the only winner of the Top Model franchise to win after being eliminated and coming back.